 Every parent wants his or her child to be safe, comfortable and happy, especially when it comes to long car trips.
-This makes a booster seat an important purchase, especially since it will be used for many years.
+This makes a booster car seat an important purchase, especially since it will be used for many years.
 But with so many options out there, how do you know which booster seat is best?

-We spent months driving around town testing seven of the most popular and highly-rated booster seats available (with the help of a bribed six-year-old) to find out which booster seat tops the list, and we’ve determined the Britax – Pioneer is the best booster car seat overall.
+We spent months driving our car around town testing seven of the most popular and highly-rated booster seats available (with the help of a bribed six-year-old) to find out which booster seat tops the list, and we’ve determined the Britax – Pioneer is the best booster car seat overall.

 Top Pick: Britax - Pioneer